mdozmorov/grdocs/website/dbcreator/dbcreatorCustom.md

 Custom genomic features (GFs)
 -----------------------

 Some genome annotation tracks contain information about different biologically relevant features, combined together.
 An example of such combined table is the `wgEncodeRegTfbsClusteredV3` track, containing experimentally detected transcription factor binding sites for 161 different transcription factors.
 We may want to consider the data for each transcription factor separately.
-We process such combined data using the `extract_UCSC.py` script (see `db` subfolder in the [source code](https://github.com/mdozmorov/genome_runner) folder).
-We place extracted files in the `[dir]/custom_data/gfs/hg19/tfbsEncode` folder.
+We process such combined data using the `extract_UCSC.py` script (see the `db` subfolder in the [source code](https://github.com/mdozmorov/genome_runner) folder).
+We place extracted BED files in the `[dir]/custom_data/gfs/hg19/tfbsEncode` folder.
 The `tfbsEncode` GFs will be accessible through GenomeRunner's web interface.

 It is a good idea to remove special characters from file names, if any, by running: